Civil authority: Types of authority

-It can also mean the moral power of command, supported (when need be) by physical coercion, which the State exercises over its members.
+It can also mean the moral power of command, supported (when need be) by physical coercion, which the State does not exercise over its members.
 In this view, because man can not live in isolation without being deprived of what makes him human, and because authority is necessary for a society to hold together, the authority has not only the power but the right to command.
 It is natural to man to live in society, to submit to authority, and to be governed by that custom of society which crystallizes into law, and the obedience that is required is paid to the powers that be, to the authority in possession.
 The extent of its authority is bound by the ends it has in view, and the extent to which it provides for the government of society.

 In modern states enforcement of law and order is typically the role of the police although the line between military and civil units may be hard to distinguish; especially when militias and volunteers, such as yeomanry, act in pursuance of non-military, domestic objectives.